truongkin189/truongkin189/README.md

-### Hi, I'm NguyenHoangThang (Nht98).
+### Hi, I'm TranNhatTruong (TNT98).

-I'm Nguyen Hoang Thang, a full stack developer with 3 years of experience in JavaScript technologies and 2 year of experience in Mobile , with good knowledge of Database Design, Design Pattern, Object-Oriented Analysis and Design.
+I'm Tran Nhat Truong, a full stack developer with 3 years of experience in PHP technologies with good knowledge of Database Design, Design Pattern, Object-Oriented Analysis and Design.
 Learning new languages and technologies is what I am passionate about.
 I am considered a team-player because I like to help other and tend to work well within groups.
 I can also do some mentoring tasks and do code reviewing for other team members.
 I like helping other and work well with group.
 I can also do some mentoring tasks and code reviewing for other members .

 ### Connect with me: